akshata29/entaoai/LLMOps.md

 For the LLMOps examples all the artifacts are stored in [Prompt flow Folder](./Workshop/promptflow/).
 [QaRagCogSearchLc](./Workshop/promptflow/qaragcogsearchlc/) folder implements the Question Answering capability using the PromptFlow and RAG pattern.
 Within the Prompt Flow folder [Environment](./Workshop/promptflow/environment/) is what defines the runtime environment for the Prompt Flow.
 Details around creating custom runtime for Prompt flow is [Documented](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/how-to-customize-environment-runtime?view=azureml-api-2#customize-environment-with-docker-context-for-runtime).
 All  YAML definition for [deployment](./Workshop/promptflow/deployment/) are available in the deployment folder.
 ![Prompt Flow](./assets/prompt-flow.png)

 As a part of the workflow, there are connections that are used, which you will need to create manually (until automated).
-Please go to workspace portal, click `Prompt flow` -> `Connections` -> `Create`, then follow the instruction to create your own connections called `dataaioaicg`, `chatpdf` and `aoai`.
+Please go to workspace portal, click `Prompt flow` -> `Connections` -> `Create`, then follow the instruction to create your own connections called `aoaicg`, `entaoai` and `aoai`.
 Learn more on [connections](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/concept-connections?view=azureml-api-2).
-The example connections definition is available for [chatpdf](./Workshop/promptflow/chatpdf.example.yml) and [dataaioaicg](./Workshop/promptflow/dataaioaicg.example.yml) or alternatively you can use [Notebook](./Workshop/2B1_AskQuestionPromptFlow.ipynb) to create those connections using SDK or CLI.
+The example connections definition is available for [entaoai](./Workshop/promptflow/entaoai.example.yml) and [aoaicg](./Workshop/promptflow/aoaicg.example.yml) or alternatively you can use [Notebook](./Workshop/2B1_AskQuestionPromptFlow.ipynb) to create those connections using SDK or CLI.
 ![Prompt Flow Connections](./assets/prompt-flow-connections.png)

 `aoai` connection